AdamMc331/MVWTF/presentation/mvwtf.md

 - Separated concerns and allows us to unit test all of our code
 - Even better for quick prototyping
  - No contract class boilerplate
-- May be good for blog posts, but be conscious about how you expose information
- - Unlike MVP where we have a direct reference to the view, MVVM requires an observable type
- - Could be LiveData, RxJava, Event Bus, but these may be confusing to readers
+- Good for blog post samples because of its readability[^3]
 - Can handle config changes easily if we use Android's architecture components
 - State management is unpredictable

+[^3]: Depending on how you expose information

 ---